jkiefn1/Text-Similarity/README.md

 * [Setup](#setup)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project is a simple text similary program.

 ## Technologies
 Project is created with:
-* Lorem version: 12.3
+* Python 3.9.1
-* Ipsum version: 2.33
+* Flask 1.1.2
-* Ament library version: 999
+* Werkzeug 1.0.1

 ## Setup
-To run this project, install it locally using npm:
+To run this project, install it locally using the command prompt, terminal, etc.:

 ```
 $ cd ../lorem